 Type of Award: Discretionary grants.
-Estimated Available Funds: \$180,000,000.
+Estimated Available Funds: \$159,400,000.

-These estimated available funds are the total available for all three types of grants under the EIR program (Earlyphase, Mid-phase, and Expansion grants).
+These estimated available funds are the total available for new awards for all three types of grants under the EIR program (Early-phase, Mid-phase, and Expansion grants).

 Contingent upon the availability of funds and the quality of applications, we may make additional awards in subsequent years from the list of unfunded applications from this competition.